Northern Ireland at the 1998 Commonwealth Games

 Northern Ireland competed at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia from 11 to 21 September 1998.
 It was Northern Ireland's 14th appearance at the Commonwealth Games.

+Northern Ireland finished 13th in the medal table with two gold medals, one silver medals and two bronze medals.

+The team was named on 15 June 1998 and included a cricket team, replacing England who withdrew from the 16 team event.

 Medalists

 The following Northern Irish competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.